thegenemyers/FASTGA/README.md

 Scaffolds are numbered starting at 1, and the first contig of a scaffold is indexed by 1.
-In rare, somewhat abnormal cases there can be a run of N's at the start or end of a scaffold, the length of these are obtained by index 0 and ContigsInScaffold(g,s).
+In rare, somewhat abnormal cases there can be a run of N's at the start or end of a scaffold, the length of these are obtained by gdbGapLen(g,s,0) and gdbGapLen(g,s,gdbScaffoldContigs(g,s)).
  The routines return -1 if an error occurs.